School holidays can be stressful for parents who are expected to fill the weeks with endless fun. This can be exhausting, not to mention expensive!

 Does your child have lots of friends with dogs?
 Why not get them all over and put on your own dog show?
 Each dog has to show their very best party trick and complete a series of tasks – sit, stay, come etc. Create your own judging panel and hand out prizes to one and all – best in show, the pup who tried the best, the funniest pooch etc.

-Dogs can make the perfect reading partner for younger children who are learning to read and feeling self conscious.
-Everyone wins – your dog will be happy to lie beside their human and receive attention and your child will be happy to read to a new, novel listener (pardon the pun…).
+Make school holiday activities for pets and kids productive with this idea.
+Dogs can make the perfect reading partner for younger children who are learning to read and feeling self-conscious.
+Everyone wins – your dog will be happy to lie beside their human and receive attention and your child will be happy to read to a new, novel listener.
 Research suggests children are more confident reading to dogs as they are completely non-judgemental too.